yeshua453/website/docs/controls/verticaldivider.md

 sidebar_label: VerticalDivider
 slug: verticaldivider
 ---

+A thin vertical line, with padding on either side.

+In the material design language, this represents a divider.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-A thin horizontal line, with padding on either side.
-In the material design language, this represents a divider.

 ## Examples